Speed up your investigations in the world of digital human traces

 Since its founding in 2015, Social Links has been honored to be the solution of choice of law enforcement agencies in 55+ countries, as well as a variety of ministries and businesses in various industries.
 IBM i2 is trusted by law enforcement agencies around the world, from defending national security and defense to fighting fraud and financial crime.

 We hope that SL Pro for IBM i2 will open up opportunities for investigators to solve cases and make the world a safer place!
 As always, we are more than happy to show our solutions to prospective partners.
-Feel free to reach out to our team at email@example.com, or fill the request form, so we can reach you shortly.
+Feel free to reach out to our team via request form below, so we can reach you shortly.